 The Tax Code of the Russian Federation provides that certain types of income shall not be included in the tax base of NCOs for the purpose of determining profits tax (Tax Code Article 251(2)).
 Such income is defined as “receipts for designated purposes” (“целевые поступления”).
-In order for this tax benefit to apply, the NCO is “required to maintain separate accounting” for its taxable and non-taxable income and expenditures.
+For this tax benefit to apply, the NCO is “required to maintain separate accounting” for its taxable and non-taxable income and expenditures.

 Although in-kind contributions (services) are not donations, NCOs do not have to pay profit tax on them (Tax Code Article 251.2.1).

-The term “grant” as listed in Article 251(1)(14) of the Tax Code is one of several types of income that shall not be included in an NCO’s tax base for the purpose of profits tax.
+The term “grant” as listed in Article 251(1)(14) of the Tax Code is one of several types of income that shall not be included in an NCO’s tax base for the purpose of profit tax.
 Like donations, grants are gratuitous transfers made for “designated purposes” and must be used accordingly.
 Grant recipients must maintain separate accounting of the grant income and expenditures in order to receive this tax benefit.
-Although there are similarities between grants and donations under Russian law, there are also a number of key differences.
+Although there are similarities between grants and donations under Russian law, there are also several key differences.
 For instance, a grant may only include monetary and other assets; a transfer of property rights will not constitute a grant.
 Grants can be provided only for the purposes listed in Article 251(1)(14) of the Tax Code, and thus a grantor should specifically include only one or more of the listed purposes in the grant agreement.
 Unlike donors, a grantor is obligated to require reports from the recipient on the use of the grant.
 According to local experts, grantors may impose other requirements on the recipient, so long as the criteria that the grant be gratuitous and non-refundable are maintained.

 The Tax Code encourages NCOs to carry out economic activities by allowing them to accumulate savings to secure future expenses related to such activities – that is, to establish a reserve fund.
 Assets to be contributed to a reserve fund by an NCO are considered expenses that are deductible from the NCO’s taxable income for the purposes of profit tax.
-The maximum amount of contributions to a reserve fund is limited to 20% of the gross revenue over the reporting period (Tax Code Articles 265.119.3; 267.3).
+The maximum amount of contributions to a reserve fund is limited to 20 percent of the gross revenue over the reporting period (Tax Code Articles 265(19.3); 267.3).
 Establishment of a reserve fund helps NCOs to better plan economic and other statutory activities, puts them in better standing when they seek loans from a financial institution, and allows them to better promote the interests of other organizations that engage in business transactions with NCOs.

 Additional benefits (e.g., some exemptions from VAT and from income tax on profits generated from economic activities) are allowed for certain religious organizations and public organizations of the disabled.